 Democrats must shore up the notion that the midterms represented an unambiguous public rejection of his xenophobic nationalism.
 Republicans ran despicable race-baiting ads across the country that echoed Trump’s own message, which employed all kinds of lies about migrants and asylum seekers to portray them as a malicious, destructive, invasive force.
 He even used the military as a prop to bolster the GOP’s campaign propaganda.
 Democratic polling showed that voters roundly rejected this message.

 Pelosi’s offer is a continuing resolution with $1.3 billion for (wall-restricted) border security, and even that is earning her some criticism from immigration advocates who rightly see this as a misallocation of funds and priorities.
-Senator Minority Leader Chuck Schumer is on board with this take it or leave it approach.
+Senate Minority Leader Chuck Schumer is on board with this take it or leave it approach.

 They should probably use that negotiating strategy where every time an offer is rejected, the next offer is worse.
 In a few weeks, they will control the House and I see no reason to make a concession in December that they’d never make in January.